-The above decomposition is in fact not appropriate for these quasi-2D systems.
-To see why, we first look at the changes of the ionic coordinates shown in Figs. 3(e-h).
-It is clear that the Bi-X and Bi-Te interlayer spacings (α and β) are almost constant as a function of η , while the changes in the inter-TL spacing γ tracks very closely with the c lattice constant.
-This shows that a frozen-TL model, in which the internal coordinates of the TL are fixed while only the spacing between them changes, is an excellent approximation for these systems.
-The accuracy of this model can be understood as arising from the weak van der Waals bonding between TLs, in contrast to the much stronger covalent bonding within the TLs.
-The polarizations obtained from the frozen-TL model are shown as the triangles in Figs. 3(a-d), and the e{33} values are given in the 'FTL' column of Table III.
-These are in excellent agreement with the full first-principles ('RI') results, both in sign and magnitude.
+In quasi-2D systems, we use a different decomposition, based on the concept that the change in strain state in these systems is accomplished primarily by changing the spacing between the 2D layers, keeping the internal structure of the layers "frozen."
+This can be understood as arising from the weak van der Waals bonding between 2D layers, in contrast to the much stronger covalent bonding within the 2D layers.
+In the present case, the changes of the ionic coordinates presented in Figs. 3(e)-3(h) show that the Bi-X and Bi-Te interlayer spacings (α and β) are almost constant as a function of η , while the changes in the inter-TL spacing tracks very closely with the c lattice constant.
+The polarizations obtained from the frozen-TL model are shown as the triangles in Figs. 3(a)-3(d), and the e{33} values are given in the FTL column of Table III.
+These are in excellent agreement with the full first-principles (RI) results, both in sign and magnitude.
+The internal-strain contribution due to strain-induced change in the structure of the TL is thus very small.
+We note that a small internal-strain contribution is also characteristic of the negative piezoelectric response of the 3D hexagonal ABC compounds discussed in Ref.
+[4].